 A cross-disciplinary exploration to co-create and ignite dialogue around innovations for better intrapartum care experiences in low resource settings.
 The project’s goal is to enable a smoother and safer maternal and newborn care journey by focusing on the experience of care.

 Addressing care from three pillars – space, services and products – and recognizing a woman’s journey through the facility from her arrival to postpartum, the initiative takes the notion of a safe and dignified childbirth experience beyond just statistics and survival.

 The Lab.our ward project has conceived of a model including more than 20 innovative design proposals for improved products, services and architecture, which support the woman’s journey through the facility.
 The model has been exhibited as a walk in maternity ward called Birth in Progress at the Women Deliver conference in Copenhagen in 2016.
-The team is working now on developing suitcase model and strategy to support piloting and implementation of the innovations.
+The team is continuously working on strategy to support piloting and implementation of the innovations.

 Addressing childbirth as a holistic experience

 While maternal and infant mortality rates have dropped significantly in the last twenty years, complications during pregnancy and childbirth claim the lives of thousands of mothers and newborns each year.